Michael Bourgeois, CWT

 Chemco Products Company, Inc.

 Michael Bourgeois first developed a life-long interest in water treatment nearly 30 years ago, while treating boilers and steam generators in the US Navy.
+Michael started out his Navy career as a Boiler Technician, qualified to operate 1500 psig superheated steam plants.
+He eventually finished his time in the Navy as a Submarine Officer, qualified to supervise the operation of a Nuclear Propulsion plant.
 After leaving the Navy, Michael joined a large specialty chemical company and worked as a chemical sales and service representative in various areas in Northern and Southern California.
 During his career, Michael has had a variety of positions including Field Service Representative, Account Executive, Area Manager, and Technical Director.
-Michael joined Chemco Products Company 3 years ago and is the Regional Sales Manager for the Southern Region as well as the Corporate Technical Director for Water and Waste Water.
+Michael joined Chemco Products Company as the Water/Wastewater Technical Director and now serves as the Regional Manager, Southern Region.
 Michael earned his Bachelors in Physics from University of San Diego and holds the CWT (Certified Water Technologist) designation.
 Michael serves on a variety of AWT Committees including the Technical Committee, the Boiler Sub-Committee and the Certification Committee.

 Matt Jensen, CWT